A tokenization key authorizes clients to tokenize payment information.

 - Log into either the production Control Panel or the sandbox Control Panel, depending on which environment you are working in

-You should see your key under the Tokenization Key section.
-If no key appears, click Generate New Tokenization Key
+If no key appears, click the Generate New Tokenization Key button.

 Because of their reduced authorization, tokenization keys are publishable, meaning safe to include in your app.
 They are not sensitive information and can be exposed in an insecure client.